Our Ski Guides

 Through years of guiding, patrolling and exploring Gulmarg we have gained an intimate knowledge of the mountain and know where to find the best snow possible on any given day.
 Coming from a variety of backgrounds including mountaineering, instructing and patrolling, our combined skills, experience, professionalism, energy and humour, ensure a safe and super fun Gulmarg adventure.

 “The terrain was extraordinary.
-The guides were exceptional” Rob, February 2016
+The Gulmarg guides were exceptional” Rob, February 2016

 “You guys have a brilliant outfit, from your main crew of guides through to the locals and all the staff.
 They all made it more than just a holiday” Scott, January 2015

 Bill was in Gulmarg when the gondola first opened in 2005 and was employed by the Jammu and Kashmir government to manage the avalanche hazard, establish resort protocols and procedures and train the local ski patrol.
-He has been patrolling for over 25 years, is a certified guide with the Canadian Ski Guide Association, and a member of the Canadian Avalanche Association.
+He has been patrolling for over 30 years, guiding in Gulmarg for over 10 years, and guides on ski expeditions to the Antarctic Penninsula each November.

 His passion for back-country skiing and out-of-the-way places drew him to Gulmarg, which he now calls home for the northern winters.
 Bill has formed great friendships with the locals and is well respected in the community.
 You will benefit from these connections and also be welcomed as family.
 There is no one better to introduce you to the magic of Gulmarg.